Funeral Planning

 • Environmentally conscious individuals and families

-• People wanting a simpler and lower-waste farewell
+• People wanting a simpler, lower-waste farewell aligned with how they lived

-• Those wanting funeral arrangements aligned with sustainability values
+• Those wanting funeral arrangements that reflect a commitment to sustainability

 Typical Cost in Australia

-Basic eco-conscious cremation services may cost similar to standard cremation arrangements, while premium biodegradable products or specialised memorial options can increase pricing.
+$3,000 – $8,000, depending on the provider, memorial products, and venue.
+Basic eco-conscious services may cost similarly to standard cremation; specialist biodegradable products or carbon offset programs can increase pricing.

 Practical Considerations